prometheus/docs/content/docs/practices/consoles.md

 useful - you can always look at it in the [expression browser](/docs/visualization/browser/)!

 Finally, it is difficult for a set of consoles to serve more than one master.
-What you want to know when oncall (what's broken?) tends to be very different from what you want when developing features (how many people hit corner case X?).
+What you want to know when oncall (what is broken?) tends to be very different from what you want when developing features (how many people hit corner case X?).
 In such cases, two separate sets of consoles can be useful.